-- a) All new buildings shall be required to enhance the character of the area and be appropriate in height, mass and materials.
-In most cases, this will mean buildings constructed or clad in materials typical for the area with any pitched roofs being of slate or tile. - b) Expect in exceptional circumstances, buildings should be no more than three storeys in height, including the use of the roof to provide for up to four floors of useable space. - c) Application for residential development above commercial ground floors will be supported provided they are to a high design standard and respect the scale of neighbouring buildings.
+- a) All new buildings should enhance the character of the area and be appropriate in height, mass and materials.
+In most cases, this will mean buildings constructed or clad in materials typical for the area with any pitched roofs being of slate or tile. - b) Other than in exceptional circumstances, new buildings should be no more than three storeys in height, including the use of the roof to provide for up to four floors of useable space. - c) Proposals for the use of upper floors above retail or commercial premises and for the use of upper floors for residential development in new developments will be supported where, as appropriate to the nature of the development concerned, they are to a high design standard and respect the scale of neighbouring buildings.